Our funded charity partners

 This longer-term funding gives us the opportunity to work together with our charity partners who, in turn, support their communities and young people.
 Find out more about our long-term charity partners below.

-Foundation grants to Barnardo’s support Bernardo's Works its employability programme for long-term unemployed young people across Scotland.
+Our grants to Barnardo’s support its employability programme - Barnardo's Works - for long-term unemployed young people across Scotland.
 The programme includes ‘Financial Fitness’, aimed at helping young people learn more about managing their personal finances.

 FARE Scotland

 FARE is a Glasgow based charity supporting vulnerable people and communities across Glasgow and West Central Scotland.
-Foundation grant funding supports services for young people to access training and employment.
+Our grant funding supports services for young people to access training and employment.

 King's Trust

-Every young person should have the chance to succeed.
-At The King’s Trust, we believe that every young person should have the chance to succeed, no matter their background or the challenges they are facing.
+At The King’s Trust, we believe every young person should have the chance to succeed, no matter their background or the challenges they are facing.

-The Foundation financially supports the Trusts’ schools based Achieve programme.
+We financially support the Trusts’ schools-based Achieve programme.
 This programme helps young people who are at risk of underachieving at school or college to engage with and succeed in education.

 London Screen Academy

 Previously a charity distributing the Hymans Robertson Foundation’s bursary to young people in London, the London Screen Academy is now a three-year funded charity partner.
-The Foundation is supporting the LSA’s work with neuro-diverse young people.
+We support the LSA's work with neuro-diverse young people.

 St Basils

 St Basils works with young people aged 16-25 who are homeless or at risk of homelessness, to enable them to find and keep a home, develop their skills, and increase work and education opportunities.
-Foundation support funds an Employability Coordinator who helps connect young people and interested local employers, to achieve sustainable jobs for the future.
+We fund an Employability Coordinator who helps connect young people and interested local employers, to achieve sustainable jobs for the future.

 Lifelink